Battle of Teruel: Nationalist relief attempts

-The Republicans, in one of their last acts of the war, killed Rey d'Harcourt and the bishop, along with 41 other prisoners in February 1939.
-After Rey d'Harcourt's surrender, the civilian population of Teruel was evacuated, and the Republicans became the besieged and the Nationalists the besiegers.
+Just over a year later, the Republicans, in one of their last acts of the war, killed Rey d'Harcourt and the bishop, along with 41 other prisoners in February 1939.
+After Rey d'Harcourt's surrender, the civilian population of Teruel had been evacuated, and the Republicans became the besieged and the Nationalists the besiegers.

 Nationalist counteroffensive

 After Rey d'Harcourt's surrender, the Nationalist buildup began to tell on the Republican forces.
 With the weather clearing, the Nationalists started a new advance on 17 January 1938.
 Two days later, the Republican leadership finally gave up its scruples about the Battle of Teruel being an all-Spanish operation and ordered the International Brigades to join the struggle.
 Many of the units had been in the area but in reserve.
 Celebrities and politicians meanwhile entertained and visited the units.
 The US communist-sympathising singer Paul Robeson sang for them on Christmas Eve with a repertoire that included L'Internationale and ended with Ol' Man River.
 Future British Prime Minister Clement Attlee, the left-wing Labour politician Ellen Wilkinson and future Labour government official and diplomat Philip Noel-Baker visited a British unit.

 Both high commands were now in heated trains near the battlefield and directing their troops in the final part of the battle.
 Slowly but surely, the Nationalists advanced, and the La Muela heights fell to them.
 The Republican forces launched fierce counterattacks on 25 January and the next two days, but gains were temporary.
 Finally, on 7 February, the Nationalists attacked north of Teruel.
 That was a weak area since most Republican forces had been concentrated to the south around Teruel itself.
-A massive cavalry charge, one of the last in the history of warfare (there were one or two exceptions near the Caspian Sea during World War II), broke the Republican defenses and scattered them.
+A massive cavalry charge, one of the last in the history of warfare (there were one or two exceptions near the Caspian Sea during World War II), broke the Republican defences and scattered them.
 Aranda and Yagüe swiftly advanced and the victory was complete.
 The Nationalists took thousands of prisoners and thousands of tons of supplies and munitions.
 The Republicans ran for their lives if they could.

 The final battle began on 18 February.
 Aranda and Yagüe cut off the town from the north and then surrounded it, as the Republicans had accomplished in December.
 On 20 February, Teruel was cut off from the former Republican capital in Valencia, and with the Nationalists entering the town, Hernández Saravia gave the order for withdrawal.
 Most of the army escaped before the route was cut off, but about 14,500 men were trapped.
 The colourful communist Republican commander El Campesino was surrounded but eventually broke out to escape.
 He always claimed that Lister and other communist commanders had left him to his fate in the hope that he would be killed or captured.
 The Nationalists finally recaptured Teruel on 22 February.

 The Nationalists found 10,000 Republican corpses in Teruel after the battle was over.